EXCLUSIVE-World faces food crisis due to Ukraine war, Russian billionaire Melnichenko says | Headlines

 - Country:

-A global food crisis looms unless the war in Ukraine is stopped because fertilizer prices are soaring so fast that many farmers can no longer afford soil nutrients, Russian fertilizer and coal billionaire Andrei Melnichenko said on Monday.
+A global food crisis looms unless the war in Ukraine is stopped because fertiliser prices are soaring so fast that many farmers can no longer afford soil nutrients, Russian fertiliser and coal billionaire Andrei Melnichenko said on Monday.

 Several of Russia's richest businessmen have publicly called for peace since President Vladimir Putin ordered the invasion on Feb.
-24, including Mikhail Fridman, Pyotr Aven, and Oleg Deripaska.
-The United States and its European allies have cast Putin's invasion as an imperial-style land grab that has so far been poorly executed because Moscow underestimated Ukrainian resistance and Western resolve to punish Russia.
+24, including Mikhail Fridman, Pyotr Aven and Oleg Deripaska.
+The United States and its European allies have cast Putin's invasion as an imperial-style land grab.

-The West has sanctioned Russian businessmen, including European Union sanctions on Melnichenko, frozen state assets, and cut off much of the Russian corporate sector from the global economy in an attempt to force Putin to change course.
+They have sanctioned Russian businessmen - including EU sanctions on Melnichenko, frozen state assets and cut off much of the Russian corporate sector from the global economy in an attempt to force Putin to change course.
 Putin refuses to.
 He has called the war a special military operation to rid Ukraine of dangerous nationalists and Nazis.

+Russia's trade and industry ministry told the country's fertiliser producers to temporarily halt exports earlier this month.
+International food and feed prices could rise by up to 20% as a result of the conflict in Ukraine, triggering a jump in global malnourishment, the United Nations food agency said on Friday.

-PHYSICS STUDENT Melnichenko, who was just 19 when the Soviet Union collapsed, started out trading foreign currency while a physics student at the prestigious Moscow State University.
+PHYSICS STUDENT Melnichenko, who was just 19 when the Soviet Union collapsed, started out trading foreign currency while a physics student at Moscow State University.

-Melnichenko then began buying up often distressed coal and fertilizer assets.
+Melnichenko then began buying up often distressed coal and fertiliser assets.
 His fortune in 2021 was estimated by Forbes to be $18 billion, making him Russia's eighth richest man.
 The European Union on Wednesday sanctioned Melnichenko for Russia's invasion.
-It said his attendance at a Kremlin meeting with Putin and 36 businessmen organized by the Russian Union of Industrialists and Entrepreneurs showed he was "one of the leading businesspersons involved in economic sectors."
+It said his attendance at a Kremlin meeting with Putin and 36 businessmen organised by the Russian Union of Industrialists and Entrepreneurs showed he was "one of the leading businesspersons involved in economic sectors".

 Melnichenko "has no relation to the tragic events in Ukraine.
 He has no political affiliations," his spokesman said.
 "To draw a parallel between attending a meeting through membership in a business council, just as dozens of business people from both Russia and Europe have done in the past, and undermining or threatening a country is absurd and nonsensical," the spokesman said, adding Melnichenko will dispute the sanctions.

-On March 9, Melnichenko resigned as a member of the board and non-executive director in both EuroChem and SUEK, and withdrew as their beneficiary, the spokesman said.
-EuroChem has production assets in Russia, Lithuania, Belgium, Brazil, and Kazakhstan.
-Italian police last week seized Melnichenko's yacht - the 143-meter (470-foot) Sailing Yacht A - which has a price tag of 530 million euros ($578 million).
+On March 9, Melnichenko resigned as member of the board and non-executive director in both EuroChem and SUEK, and withdrew as their beneficiary, the spokesman said.
+EuroChem has production assets in Russia, Lithuania, Belgium, Brazil and Kazakhstan.
+Italian police last week seized his yacht - the 143-metre (470-foot) Sailing Yacht A - which has a price tag of 530 million euros ($578 million).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)